Eric Thompson (basketball)

-Eric Thompson (born August 4, 1993) is an American professional basketball player who last played for Cocodrilos de Caracas.
+Eric Thompson (born August 4, 1993) is an American professional basketball player for the Pioneros de Los Mochis of the CIBACOPA.
 He played college basketball for Lake Michigan, Saddleback and the University of the Pacific before playing professionally in Germany, Switzerland, China, Japan and Israel.

 Early life and college career

 Thompson attended Pontiac High School in Pontiac, Michigan.
 He started his college basketball career at Lake Michigan College, where he averaged 9.7 points, 9.6 rebounds, 1.9 blocks and 1.2 steals per game, while shooting 55 percent from the field for the Red Hawks.

 Thompson transferred to Saddleback College in Mission Viejo, California after redshirting in the 2012–13 season.
 Thompson led Saddleback to 24 wins, leading the team with 12.7 points and 8.6 rebounds (15th in state) per game.
 Thompson went on to play his final two years of college at the University of the Pacific, where he averaged 9.9 points, 7.5 rebounds and 1 block per game in his senior year.